aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
 - **500 Server Error**: The spreadsheet encountered an issue retrieving calculation data.

 ## Where should we use the Math Calculate API?

 - Finance: add 13% VAT to an entire column of purchase prices.
-- Inventory: multiply kg column by 2.2046 to bulk-convert to pounds.
+- Inventory: multiply kg column by 2.2046 to bulk‑convert to pounds.
 - Payroll: add a flat bonus of 1,000 to the bonus column for all staff.
 - FX conversion: divide sales column by live exchange rate to get USD amounts.
 - Grading: subtract 5 points from every student score for attendance penalty.
-- E-commerce: apply a 15% promotional discount by reducing product prices in one click.
+- E‑commerce: apply a 15% promotional discount by reducing product prices in one click.

 ## Why should you use the Math Calculate API?

-- **Fast Excel calculations** - finish month-end reports in seconds.-
+- **Fast Excel calculations** – finish month‑end reports in seconds.
-- **Bulk percentage increase Excel** - update prices, forecasts, commissions in one click.
+- **Bulk percentage increase Excel** – update prices, forecasts, commissions in one click.
-- **Add same number to entire column** - inventory, currency conversion, unit conversion.
+- **Add same number to entire column** – inventory, currency conversion, unit conversion.
-- **Excel without formulas** - non-technical users love the simplicity.
+- **Excel without formulas** – non‑technical users love the simplicity.
 - Development can be quickly completed through the existing SDK.

 ## How to Use the Math Calculate API with SDKs